 Free WordPress Themes

-To check out all the free WordPress themes, click on “Appearance ” that’s in your WordPress Dashboard.
+I don’t recommend a free theme but to check out all the free WordPress themes, click on “Appearance ” that’s in your WordPress Dashboard.

 Then, click the Install Themes tab (see pic above).